rvowles/karma-runner-plugin/README.markdown

 -----------------------------

 You can provide an extra configuration file that gets appended on the end.
 This means you can replace any property that is already defined (as the file is javascript), and typically you would do this for browser support which tends to vary.
+It is also useful for headless Continuous Integration servers like Jenkins, Team City, and Bamboo.

 The default file is